 This microbrewery offers up handcrafted microbrews and has four locations thorough East Tennessee that are found at Smoky Mountain Brewery and Calhoun restaurant locations as well.
 Pale and dark ales and superb fall seasonal beers with “specialty beers” as well.
 Visit Cherokee Grill’s website for more information.

 This locally-owned brewery in the heart of downtown (with an additional location in nearby Sevierville) is a favorite among locals and visitors to the area.
 They brew their beer onsite and specialize in a few varietals and serves up bar fare such as burgers, fries and more.
 Visit their website for more info.

 The Fox and Parrot Tavern, 1065 Glades Road

-Though not a brewery, this “authentic British pub” is in the center of Gatlinburg’s Arts & Crafts Community and has very tasty suds and ales to wet your whistle while surrounded by the mountains.
+Though not a brewery, this “authentic British pub” is in the center of Gatlinburg’s Arts & Crafts Community and has very tasty suds and ales to whet your whistle while surrounded by the mountains.
 You’ll feel as if you’ve just stepped into a pub where everybody knows your name.
-There’s two large outdoor areas to sit outside if you’d like and they’ve got numerous craft beers on tap to choose from such as IPAs, stouts, pale and dark ales, seasonal brews, and of course, fish and chips (all kinds of other yummy tavern food).
+There’s two large outdoor areas to sit outside if you’d like and they’ve got numerous craft beers on tap to choose from such as IPAs, stouts, pale and dark ales, seasonal local brews, and of course, fish and chips (all kinds of other yummy tavern food).
 Visit the Fox and Parrot website for information.